banyansecurity/terraform-google-banyan-accesstier2/README.md

 Banyan Google Cloud Access Tier 2 Module
 ======================================

 This module creates an auto-scaling instance group and a TCP load balancer in Google Cloud (GCP) for a Banyan Access Tier.
-A network load balancer forwards traffic to the instance group which, when added to the proper tags and banyan zero trust policies, allows for connections to internal services, or to the network via service tunnel.
+A network load balancer forwards traffic to the instance group which, when added to the proper tags and banyan zero trust policies, allows for connections to internal services or to the network via service tunnel.

 This module will create an access tier definition in the Banyan API, and an `access_tier` scoped API key.
 It will populate the launch configuration of all instances in the auto-scaling group with a short script to download the latest version of the Banyan NetAgent (or a pinned version if set), install it as a service, and launch the netagent with the API key and access tier configuration name for your Banyan organization.